galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

-> ### {% icon tip %} Check to see if this tutorial will be useful for your needs.
+> ### {% icon tip %} This training material is specifically for Galaxy users who write command line scripts in their work.
 >
-> * This tutorial is designed for informaticians and researchers working in Galaxy, who routinely develop their own analysis scripts.
+> * This tutorial is designed for informaticians and researchers working in Galaxy, who routinely develop their own analysis scripts using bash, Python, Perl, Rscript or something similar.
-> * It shows a quick way to bridge the gap between developing command line scripts and installing real tools in Galaxy
+> * It shows a quick way to bridge the gap between developing command line scripts and installing real tools in Galaxy.
+> * Readers who *do not routinely use common scripting languages* in their work will not have any use for the ToolFactory.
-> * It is particularly useful for developers new to Galaxy from other scientific fields
+> * It is particularly useful for those new to Galaxy who have scripting skills developed in other scientific fields.
-> * Scientists using Galaxy who do not routinely use common scripting languages will find the hands-on part of this tutorial challenging.
 > * Although the ToolFactory is a Galaxy tool, used through the Galaxy interface, bash and other command line scripting skills are needed to prepare the code that generated tools run.
-No explicit instruction about scripting is offered.
+> * No explicit instruction about scripting is offered in this training.
+It is assumed that the reader is capable.
-> * Students will need to explore to find ways to use the ToolFactory for their work.
-This tutorial is introductory and offers broad guidance only.
+> * Readers will need to test and explore to find ways to use the ToolFactory for their work.
+> * This tutorial is introductory.
+It offers broad guidance on a tool.
+It is up to the user to adapt it to their own work.
-> * Experienced galaxy tool developers will not need this training because they already have specialised tools and training available to suit their needs.
+> * Experienced galaxy tool developers already have specialised tools and training to suit their needs so may not gain much from this material.
 {: .tip }